OscarGVelasco/LotOfCells/readme.md

 # Lot Of Cells

 Proportion test statistics and visualization on single cell metadata.
-A simple package for single cell data exploration.
+A simple package for single cell metadata exploration.

 ### Installation